 If you suffer from depression, it is about time you sought help.
-A voluntary inpatient mental health treatment centers can provide treatment.
+A voluntary inpatient mental health treatment center can provide treatment.
 One thing that makes depression dangerous is that it can keep getting worse with time.
-Treatment can help manage the symptoms and improve quality of life.
+Treatment can help manage the symptoms and improve the quality of life.

 Gone are the days when people suffer a stigma for getting mental health treatment.
 Now, they are commended for their courage.
 Know that a patient’s private data is guarded closely, as the HIPAA law protects privacy.
 So, only those you choose to tell will know that you are in treatment at a mental health center.

 Remember, your life matters—to yourself, your family, and to society.
 Do all you can to save it.
 Depression is not something you can handle by yourself.
 If you eventually decide to seek help, it is advised that you select your center with care.
-You should consider certain factors, because all centers do not offer the same kinds or level of treatment.
+You should consider certain factors because all centers do not offer the same kind or level of treatment.

 Which Mental Health Conditions are Treated?